 We code our algorithms using PyTorch.
-For baselines, we consider: (i) exact solvers Gurobi \cite{Gurobi} and CP-SAT \cite{cpsatlp} for the ILP in \eqref{eqn: cut ILP}; (ii) training-data-intensive methods, LwD \cite{ahn2020learning} (reinforcement learning) and OptGNN \cite{opt_gnn} (unsupervised learning); (iii) GNN-based training-data-free methods, PIGNN \cite{schuetz2022combinatorial} and CRA \cite{pignn_cra}; and (iv) recent GPU-based sampling method ReSCO \cite{resco}.
-Furthermore, we consider a parallelized version of the GW algorithm \cite{goemans1995improved} (which we term by SDP+pGW) that uses the MOSEK solver in \cite{mosek} to first obtain the solution of \eqref{eqn: cut SDP}, then solves several initializations in parallel using batching and GPUs.
-For all of these methods, we use the default code bases.
-For LwD and OptGNN, we provide more details about their implementations of the in Appendix~\ref{sec appen: baselines implem details}.
-All of the experiments were conducted on an H100 GPU machine.
+For baselines, we consider: (i) exact solvers, Gurobi \citep{Gurobi} and CP-SAT \citep{cpsatlp}, for the ILP in \eqref{eqn: cut ILP}; (ii) training-data-intensive methods, LwD \citep{ahn2020learning} and ANYCSP \citep{tonshoff2023one} (reinforcement learning) and OptGNN \citep{opt_gnn} (unsupervised learning); (iii) GNN-based training-data-free methods, PIGNN \citep{schuetz2022combinatorial} and CRA \citep{pignn_cra}; and (iv) the recent GPU-based sampling method ReSCO \citep{resco}.
+Furthermore, we consider a parallelized version of the GW algorithm \citep{goemans1995improved} (which we term by SDP+pGW) that uses the MOSEK solver in \citep{mosek} to first obtain the solution of \eqref{eqn: cut SDP}, then solves several initializations in parallel using batching and GPUs.
+For most of these methods, we use the default code bases.
+For LwD and OptGNN, we provide details about their implementations in Appendix~\ref{sec appen: baselines implem details}.
+All experiments were conducted on an H100 GPU machine.

 For the initialization of our algorithms (DUI and IDI), we scale the initial vectors down by a large factor (e.g., 10,000), as we empirically observed that this leads to more stable optimization with respect to both the number of steps $T$ and the step size $\alpha$.
 This observation is consistent with findings in neural network initialization literature, where improper scaling can cause exploding or vanishing gradients, negatively impacting convergence.
-For example, the well-known AlexNet~\cite{krizhevsky2012imagenet} relied on scaling and normalization techniques to stabilize early training.
-More formal analyses are given in the Xavier initialization~\cite{glorot2010understanding} and He initialization~\cite{he2015delving}.
+For example, the well-known AlexNet~\citep{krizhevsky2012imagenet} relied on scaling and normalization techniques to stabilize early training.
+More formal analyses are given in the Xavier initialization~\citep{glorot2010understanding} and He initialization~\citep{he2015delving}.
 These results support our observation that scaling down the initialization improves the stability of gradient-based updates in our setting.